miozus/MyTimeAtPortiaKeymap/README.md

      - [x] Resolution must be `1680 * 1050` at window mode
      - [x] Lens inertia must be checked, for scene move with fluent perfomance
 4. open `Portia.ahk` with Autohotkey.exe ( win32 or x64w )
-5. run Game and play
+5. play game ( the order of launcher does not matter )

 ## Usage

-keyboard maping:
+My keyboard maping (default)

 ![portiakeymap](docs/img/portiakeymap.png)

-design notes will be release soon.
+Design notes will be release soon.

 Game demo video is making.